dobesv/parcel-plugin-assets-list/README.md

     # Javascript
     js/whatever.js

-Now when you build with parcel it will copy those files into `dist` with a hashed name.
-In addition it will store the mapping of those files from the original name to the new name in a few ways:

-* `app.js`: A javascript module you can import from your js files to get a javascript object mapping the name in the file to the resulting hashed filename
-* `app.json`: A JSON file with the same mapping as above but in raw JSON, for consumption on the server side if you don't use JavaScript on the server.
-* `app.assets`: A simple text-based file format with the original file path, a colon, a space (`:`) and the output path.
-Could be used instead of JSON if you like.

-The actual files written depends on the input file name.
-If the assets file was referenced from another file rather than passed on the command line it'll have a hashed name like any other asset.
+## Server-side usage

+To use the assets on the server side, pass the file directly to parcel build / watch, e.g.

+    parcel build assets.urls

+Now you will get a file `assets.json` in the `dist` folder that you can load on the server-side to calculate asset URLs.

+## Client-side usage

+To get asset URLs in client-side javascript, import the URLs as a JavaScript module, e.g.

+    import urls from './assets.urls'
+    const templateUrl = urls['templates/a.html']

+## Asset Processing

+Note that the target assets are compiled by Parcel, so `.scss` files will reference `.css` afterwards, `.json` files will end up references a `.js` file, and so on.

+## URL Prefix

-Note that if you pass `--public-url` that URL will be added to the resolved asset URLs.
+If you pass `--public-url` that URL will be prefixed to the resolved asset URLs.

+## Example

+The `example` folder has a sample project that shows how files are processed and what the output files look like.